zgulde/cods/README.md

 This project is probably **not** for you if:

-- You need to deploy anything that is not a `war`
+- You need to deploy anything that is not a `war` or a static site
 - You want to use a database that is not MySQL
 - You want to use a webserver other than tomcat behind nginx